phofstet/grapin-employee-handbook/documentation.md

 * As a GRAPIN employee, make proper use of the GRAPIN Cloud Wiki as a knowledge base share-point and wiki.

 * For technical documentation, use the proper Github repositories together with Overleaf.

+* For any concerns about the documentation process, please contact Javi.